-No floral experience needed—just bring your creativity and willingness to make a difference.
-This workshop launches our new partnership with Theo's Flowers, bringing beauty and connection to those in memory care.
+This workshop launched our new partnership with Theo's Flowers, bringing beauty and connection to those in memory care.

 Dr. Nina Frusztajer shared a practical, evidence-based look at how nutrition supports cognition, mood, and sleep in midlife.
 Drawing on her medical training and years of coaching women through life transitions, Dr. Frusztajer translated complex science into simple, sustainable strategies that help you feel sharper, calmer, and more energized every day.